 “Students today are focused on wanting to make a difference and do something meaningful.
 Justin is a great example of that.
 And if we are lucky, maybe he’ll come work for us one day,” Payne said.

 Amid loud cheers and the occasional “Go Hoggie!”
-Justin was joined on stage by his mother, Srivara Watabutr, who held back tears as she hugged her son.
+Justin was joined on stage by his mother, Srivara, who held back tears as she hugged her son.

-“I’m very grateful, especially for the help with the costs [for college],” said Watabutr.
+“I’m very grateful, especially for the help with the costs [for college],” she said.
 “I’m not working right now and [Justin’s] dad recently passed away.”

 In addition to traveling the country, Justin has taken part in various student conservation programs.
 This past summer, he visited South Africa to learn about the conservation of endangered white rhinos.
 Two years ago, he spent the summer in eastern Pennsylvania learning about ways to conserve the environment.